7 Best PA Speakers (May 2023)

 Pros

-QSC is brand known for premium sound and build quality, and the CP8 lets you experience their brand of quality in a compact and affordably priced package.
+The CP8 lets you experience its brand of quality in a compact and affordably priced package.

 QSC's renowned DSP lets you pick between presets for various applications and venues for ease of use.

-Despite its smaller 8" LF driver compared to most in this price range, the bass is actually present enough to have a full range sound.
+Despite its smaller 8" LF driver compared to most in this price range, the bass is present enough to have a full-range sound.
 The selectable contour with bass roll-off makes it ideal for use with subwoofers.

 Note that there have been instances of it being erroneously listed at some retailers as having a 3-channel mixer.
-It has two inputs plus an AUX with only one of the XLR inputs being capable of being used for Mic level signals.
+It has two inputs plus an AUX, with only one of the XLR inputs capable of being used for Mic-level signals.

-The CP8 is a great entry point into the QSC's brand of premium pro audio quality sound reinforcement.
+The CP8 is a great entry point into QSC's premium pro audio sound reinforcement brand.
 If versatility and projection are your priorities at this price point, the QSC CP8 is tough to beat.

 Specifications